 At the same time that my heart is aching (in a good way) and my eyes are welling up with tears, my brain finally clicks on and I think to myself, "Why then, do we have so many battles at home?"

-Don't get me wrong.
-Jacob is a good kid.
-He's a great kid.
+great kid.
 But he's also a very sensitive kid which is a behavior that is very difficult to parent sometimes.
 I don't know how to handle the situation when he's broken down in tears for the 15th time that day because he can't get a toy to work or because he's spilled some milk on his shirt.
 It's downright exhausting.

 Fast forward to yesterday.
 Jaemie and I decided to take the kids down to the mall so that they could play inside and we'd have lunch after.
 Jacob's first meltdown was in the car when he took Maddie's blanket from her and I told him to give it back.
 In the early part of the day, I usually have extreme patience and this day was no different.
 I calmly explained to him that it is not nice to take things from people and how would he feel if Maddie grabbed his blanket out of his hands?
 Tears and screams ensued and I warned him I would turn the car around.
 He finally calmed down and we were on our way.
 We get to the mall and he starts playing in the play area.
 When Owen arrives, he doesn't immediately start playing with Jacob (he's checking out the whole place for goodness sake!) and Jacob starts bawling his eyes out screaming "Owen won't play with me!"
 Once again, I get down on my knees so we are eye level and I explain to him calmly that Owen just arrived and he's checking things out so just to give him some time until he's ready to play.
 This fit lasted longer and he got upset about it a couple of times.
 We eventually decide to go to lunch and on the way there, we pass a machine with those little plastic balls with prizes in them.
 Jacob asks me a few thousand times if he can get a prize.
 I tell him "if you can sit down nicely, eat your lunch and no more screaming and crying, we'll get a prize on the way out."
 The ridiculousness that followed isn't even worth typing.
 There was no eating of the lunch, and LOTS of screaming and crying.
 My patience was tapped out, and it ended with us abandoning our friends in the mall and going straight to the car.
 Jacob passed out in the car on the way home which never happens anymore which tells me that he was extremely tired.
 Was the fatigue causing the meltdowns?
 Or did the meltdowns cause the fatigue?